pragmapartners/DCP/README.md

 once you have finished developing, commit, make a latest tag, push and finally release the tag. you can then switch back to using composer setup.

+## HOW TO RELEASE

+Make your updates, commit then push them, then run the following command to check for the latest tag.

+`git --no-pager tag --sort=-creatordate`

+Create a new tag from the branch/head/commit that you want to release.

+`git tag [tag]`

+Then push the tag

+`git push origin []`

+Then create a new release with the desired tag

+`gh release create`

+Done.
+The next time you composer update or install this module you will pull in the new release.